 Engaging in engineering design helps students understand that a situation that people want to change or create can be approached as a problem to be solved through engineering.
 Asking questions, making observations, and gathering information are helpful in clearly understanding the problem.
 Designs can be conveyed through sketches, drawings, or physical models.
 These representations are useful in communicating ideas for a problem's solutions to other people.
 In this unit of study, students need the opportunity to engage in the engineering design process in order to generate and compare multiple solutions designed to slow or prevent wind or water from changing the shape of the land.
 Students are not expected to come up with original solutions.
-The emphasis is on asking questions, making observations, and gathering information in order to compare multiple solutions designed to slow or prevent wind or water from changing the slow or prevent wind or water from changing the slow or prevent wind or water from changing the slow or prevent wind or water from changing the slow or prevent wind or water from changing the slow or prevent wind or water from changing the land.
+The emphasis is on asking questions, making observations, and gathering information in order to compare multiple solutions designed to slow or prevent wind or water from changing the land.
 This process should include the following steps: